chazelton331/mm-concept-detection-experiments/README.md

 This distribution contains the following:
 * a readme.txt file with instructions on how to use the different parts of the framework;
 * a set of Matlab scripts (in the /matlab folder) that are used to conduct SMaL.
-* a set of java scripts (in the /java folder (to be included)) that are used to conduct SMaL and a set of Java and Matlab scripts that are used to extract the features in a "Matlab friendly" form.
+* a set of java scripts (in the /java folder) that are used to conduct SMaL and a set of Java and Matlab scripts that are used to extract the features in a "Matlab friendly" form.

 ##SMaL using Matlab##